zwentt/zwen/teaching.md

 - <a href="http://www.wentoday.com//downloads/csufresno/om/qap-demo-tool.html" target="_blank"> Quadratic Assignment Problem </a> This interactive tool explores how to assign departments or facilities to locations in a way that minimizes overall movement (therefore, communication cost).
 It helps visualize how layout decisions affect total efficiency in a workspace or production system.

 - <a href="http://www.wentoday.com//downloads/csufresno/om/job-shop-layout-improvement.html" target="_blank"> Job Shop Layout Improvement </a> This interactive tool is a job shop simulator that lets users rearrange factory floor layouts to instantly visualize how department placement impacts travel distance, wait times, and overall production throughput.

-### Lean Philosophy
-- <a href="http://www.wentoday.com//downloads/csufresno/om/5s_weekly_report.html" target="_blank"> 5S Weekly Report & Checklist </a> This tool allows students to generate a 5S activity report.
-They can report their actions, their feelings about the results, and their overall progress in implementing the 5S principles.
-The report can be saved in PDF format.

 ### Inventory Management
 - <a href="http://www.wentoday.com//downloads/csufresno/om/eoq.html" target="_blank"> EOQ Visualizer </a> This visualizer serves as a live, interactive teaching artifact designed to bring the abstract math of the Economic Order Quantity (EOQ) model into a tangible, visual format.